web analytics

 Do you want to remove the shutdown option entirely from your system?
-If yes, then you can easily perform it with merely a few simple steps.
+If yes, then you can perform it with merely a few simple steps.

 In Windows, besides the Shut Down option on the start menu, the user can also shut down via CTRL + ALT + DEL or use the shortcut command ALT + F4.